By Carol Stiffler

 Inside 226 Newberry Avenue, there’s new life stirring.
 The historic building, most recently home to The Pines liquor store, had been vacant for years.
 Then Julie McAlpine covered up the windows and began working her creative magic inside.

 McAlpine made a name for herself locally making wool mittens out of her home seven years ago, then in Manistique.
-The wife of Aaron McAlpine, she branched into printing on t-shirts and quickly became so busy she stopped advertising.
+The wife of Aaron McAlpine, she branched into printing on t-shirts and quickly became so busy after working with Thrive t-shirt printing and fulfillment company.

 She can do much more than that.
 Julie has the sort of creative mind that can study a homemade product and figure out how to do it.